 What is malingering?

 Malingering is the intentional production of false or exaggerated psychological or physical symptoms motivated by external incentives.
-In short, "faking it"
+Malingerers are simply patients who pretend to be ill.

 While external incentives may vary, they usually fall into one of two categories: